The Health Department issues birth certificates for all people who are born in New York City. You may apply for a New York City birth certificate if:

 Using a credit card, debit card, or electronic check, your order will be processed by the Office of Vital Records as soon as possible.
 If the request is matched and the applicant passes the identity verification process online, your order will be processed within five business days.
 Orders that need to be searched may be subject to additional delays.
 Ordering online also allows you and your staff to avoid the lines experienced by those applying in-person and the extended processing time for mailed requests.

-Certified copies of acknowledgments of paternity are available free of charge.
+Certified copies of acknowledgment of parentage are available free of charge.
 Complete this form (PDF) and place your request by mail or in person.
-If you place your request in person, you may be able to walk away with a certified copy of the acknowledgement of paternity or a letter stating that the acknowledgement of paternity does not exist that same day.
+If you place your request in person, you may be able to walk away with a certified copy of the acknowledgement of parentage that same day.

 Please send mail requests to: